 Also located in the Old Town you’ll find one of oldest markets in Eastern Europe.
 Hales Market is worth a wander to get a sense of the food scene in Vilnius, hang out with locals and snack on local goodies as you explore.
 Browse fresh and smoked meat, fish, baked goods, diary products, organic fruit and vegetables, honey and more in the sprawling indoor market.
 There’s also a café on site if you want to stop for a coffee.

 One of Vilnius’ more unique attractions is the Independent Republic of Užupis, located within Vilnius’ Old Town.
 On April Fools Day 1997, this district declared itself an independent republic, complete with four flags (one for each season) and an army of 12.
 What was once a dangerous area, Užupis was revitalised in the 1990s when artists moved in and gave the district a colourful facelift and bohemian vibe to match.
 As you walk through Užupis, you’ll be treated to vibrant street art, small art shops, cute cafés, artist workshops and a variety of restaurants.
-If you’re ever in Vilnius in April, hop on our Užupis pop-up tour that takes you to the Užupis Independence Day celebrations.

 If you want to experience historical Lithuanian cuisine, one of the best places to do it is Ertlio Namas.
 Just be sure to reserve ahead if you plan on stopping by for a meal.
 The cuisine here is characterised by seasonality, so expect dishes that highlight local, seasonal ingredients in a way that showcases historic recipes with a modern twist.
 Choose from a four or six-course tasting menu that can also include wine pairings.